 Therefore, in order to raise $10,000, you need to include roughly $18,200 worth of auction items.

 As you are receiving auction item donations, keep a running Total FMV.
 That way you'll know when you have enough items to reach your fundraising goal amount and can say goodbye to guesswork and uncertainty!

 Not-So-Secret Shortcut: Don't have time (or desire) to calculate the Total FMV and Bids to FMV Ratio?
 Fear not!
-When creating items on 32auctions, simply enter the item FMV and we'll provide up-to-date calculations for both on the Analytics page.
+When creating items on 32auctions, simply enter the item FMV and we'll provide up-to-date calculations for both on the Insights page.
 Easy peasy lemon squeezy!

-There's a fair amount work to be done to prepare for your auction, but who is going to do it?
+There's a fair amount work to be done to prepare for your auction, but who's going to do it?
 Forming a silent auction committee will help answer this question.
 The committee will map out work that needs to be done, when it's due, and who will do it.
 To make it more efficient, we recommend forming focused sub-committees and engaging volunteers to assist with each one.

 Marketing:From recruiting volunteers to engaging bidders, it's essential to have a team focused on getting the word out about your event.

 Volunteer Coordination:The number of volunteers needed really depends on the size of your auction.
 The committee will need to determine where volunteers are needed, recruit them, and coordinate their efforts.

 Item Management:Having a team focused on managing auction items is effective and efficient.
 Tasks include soliciting items, uploading items into the online auction system, storing items, creating bid sheets, item distribution, and tracking progress along the way.